denizataes/SeansSwiftUI/README.md

-# Seans App with SwiftUI 🎧
+# Seans App with SwiftUI 🍿

+The application is still under development.⚙️‼️

 Thanks to the SEANS application, you can meet people through movies and share posts.
 Not only that, you can instantly access very detailed information about the movie or the actors.